irudnyts/irudnyts.github.io/_drafts/2019-01-14-r-coding-style-guide.md

 ## Comments

 * Comment your code.
 Always.
 Your collaborators and future-you will be very grateful.
-Comments starts by `#` followed by space and actual comment.
+Comments start with `#` followed by space and text of the comment.

     ```r
     # This is a comment.